Voice Prompt Engineering: A 5-Step Loop That Beats Typing

 1. Dictate the raw thought (don't edit yet)

 Open whatever dictation tool you trust — OS dictation, Whisper through a hotkey, a desktop transcription app — and just talk.
+Describe the task, the file, the constraints, what good output looks like.
+Do not try to be structured yet.

 The point of step one is the unedited version of what you were going to type, including the half-thoughts and the "actually wait" corrections.
+Those corrections are signal: they are where your typed prompt would have left a hole.

 2. Restructure into the four-part template

+Take the raw transcript and slot it into goal, target, constraints, verification.
 You can do this by hand in a text editor, or hand the transcript to a prompt-restructuring layer that rewrites the dictation into the four parts.
+Either way, this step is non-negotiable.

-4. Observe — name the gap out loud
+4. Name the missing constraint out loud

-5. Re-dictate the next iteration
+5. Re-dictate the complete prompt

 Before and after: two prompt rewrites